Why 2 World Trade Center is not Built as of September 2025

 I genuinely think Silverstein Properties should build the original diamond design for 2WTC for the following reasons:

-- It will prevent the need for major structural alterations to the foundation and basement levels already built and in operation.
+1. It will prevent the need for major structural alterations to the foundation and basement levels already built and in operation.

-- The general public, including myself, likes that design and has already accepted it into popular culture.
 Anyone who says the design is outdated because it was unveiled in 2006 is just showing their inner architecture nerd and is irrelevant.
 The general public doesn’t care about whether a building’s design is “outdated ” unless it is from the ’60s and ‘70s.
-The fact that 2WTC is primarily a glass structure makes it timeless, no matter how its steel structure shapes it to look when complete.
+The fact that 2WTC is primarily a glass structure makes it timeless, regardless of how its steel structure shapes it upon completion.

 The only aspect of the original 2 World Trade Center design that is actually “outdated” is its configuration to primarily serve financial tenants.
 However, updating the building to accommodate media and other industries while keeping the original diamond design does not seem as hard as the developers involved try to make it out to be.
 The building is not built past the first floor (barely), so how is it not possible?